NLnetLabs/rpki-doc/source/rpki/router-support.rst

 - `FRRouting <https://frrouting.org/>`_
 - `GoBGP <https://osrg.github.io/gobgp/>`_

-In some cases, such as OpenBGPD, RPKI-RTR is not available but the same result can be achieved through a static configuration.
+In some solutions, such as OpenBGPD, RPKI-RTR is not available but the same result can be achieved through a static configuration.
 The router will periodically fetch the validated cache and allow operators to set up route maps based on the result.
 Relying party software such as :ref:`doc_routinator` can export validated data in a format that OpenBGPD can parse.

 :ref:`rtrlib` is a C library that implements the client side of the RPKI-RTR protocol, as well as route origin validation.
 RTRlib powers RPKI in BGP software routers such as `FRR <https://frrouting.org/>`_.
 In a nutshell, it maintains data